-With the continuing advances in the technology front, some of the current challenges may be resolved in the near future.
+With the continuing advances in the technology front, some of the current disadvantages of big data may be resolved in the near future.
 The use and deployment of BD for traditional batch reporting and analytics on a monthly, weekly, or even daily basis is going to evolve into near-real-time dashboards and interactive, customer-facing or mission-critical operations for the benefit of businesses and consumers.

 Business decision-making can be virtually automated, leading to wiser strategic moves and solutions to emerging threats.
 Data-driven decisions result in improved customer retention, sales, and brand awareness.
 Modern BD solutions assist with enhancing customer service, process efficiency, expense reduction, business agility, and the development of new products and services.
 Real-time BD analytics means an opportunity to make better-targeted marketing approaches faster than ever and compete against data-driven rivals.

 Companies should nonetheless consider both the advantages and disadvantages of big data.
 They may face the challenges of cultural change and integrating legacy systems, as well as incur considerable expenses related to staffing, hardware, maintenance, etc. Other significant disadvantages of BD are cybersecurity risks and the difficulties of compliance.

 Before embarking on a project, the stakeholders must carefully weigh all potential big data pros and cons in their particular case.
-If the pros offset the cons, utilize the advantages and take preventive measures to guard your project against the possible disadvantages of big data.
+If the pros of data analytics offset the cons, utilize the advantages and take preventive measures to guard your project against the possible disadvantages of big data.
 Many vendors offer off-the-shelf solutions, but sometimes only a custom-tailored product can meet a company's unique needs.
 Still, the adoption of best practices and the perception of BD as an asset is essential for all.